UVADS/DS1001/README.md

 4. "Look ahead" - These assignments are designed to allow students to advance their mastery of topics further.
 The incorporate material from courses typically taken by 2nd and 3rd year students.
 5. Final Essay - This assignment is the students' opportunity to synthesize the semester and show mastery of the primary learning objective "define data science".
 The higher bundles require a more complex essay which includes a discussion of personal career paths in data science and ultimately discussing next steps and the future of data science.

 Bonus experimental category (not part of overall course grade):

 This semester we are developing an additional assignment type and are looking for your help.
 Periodically we will present quiz style questions.
 Our goal is for them to serve as a good check so that you have another tool to assess how your learning is going.
 These will not be part of the overall grade.

 ## Tech Stack (Course Delivery Tools)
 There are several technological tools used in this class:

-* Email: Official communication from UVA is sent via the class email
+* Email: Official communication from UVA is sent via UVA email
 * Canvas: The official Learning Management System for this course is Canvas, all assignments are managed through canvas **including lab assignments**.
-* discord: The official-unoffical course chat channel **[Discord Invite Click](https://discord.gg/PGaPcMHp)**
+* Personal Computer: We will be doing coding in this class, your laptop does not need any special hardware or software for our work.

 ## Materials That Will Aid in Your Learning: